An Introduction to Neural Data Compression: Background

-Various strategies can be used to make decoding unique, e.g., by introducing an end-of-sequence symbol or specifying the sequence length upfront.
-The advantage of arithmetic coding over Huffman coding is that the excess bits needed for encoding the message are amortized over the message length, making it more efficient.
-Notably, it is a first-in-first-out data structure, that is, a queue.
+Notably, arithmetic coding implements a first-in-first-out data structure, that is, a queue.
+Symbols which are encoded first are also decoded first.
 As we will see, this makes it a convenient choice for compression with autoregressive models (Section~\ref{sec:autoregressive}).

-\subsubsection{Asymmetric numeral systems}
+\subsection{Asymmetric numeral systems}

 More recent examples of streaming codes are asymmetric numeral systems (ANS) \cite{duda2009asymmetric}.
 While arithmetic coding implements a queue data structure, ANS operates like a stack.
 In arithmetic coding, the symbol encoded first is also decoded first (first-in-first-out) while ANS decodes the last symbol first (last-in-first-out).
 A detailed description is beyond our scope, and we follow Bamler \cite{bamler2022understanding} in our summary of the main idea (see Townsend \cite{townsend2020tutorial} for a different presentation).